 Bipedalism and Speciation

 Domestication provides an interesting explanation for the evolution of bipedalism.
-Unlike other apes, whose offspring cling to their mothers, early humans may have started carrying their children deliberately, a move that offered greater control over their upbringing and socialisation.
-Moreover, artificial selection often leads to the retention of juvenile traits into adulthood.
+Unlike other apes, whose offspring cling to their mothers, early humans may have started carrying their children and selecting those who were more dependent and malleable.
+As we know from cases of artificial selection, this often leads to the retention of juvenile traits into adulthood.
 The human foot, which resembles the foot of a chimpanzee foetus, is an example.
 This fetalisation of the foot aids in standing and walking upright, highlighting the interplay between social behaviour and physical evolution in humans.

 This idea stands in contrast to mainstream explanations of bipedalism, which often focus on ‘innocent’ environmental or locomotive factors.
 Instead, we should consider the social dynamics of parent-offspring relationships as a driving force in the evolution of humans.
-This parental control over offspring likely played a significant role in the cessation of the dispersal pattern in our lineage.
-By artificially domesticating, selecting for traits that kept offspring close and loyal to parents, our ancestors achieved the increased reproductive output, longer childhoods, anatomical gracility and behavioural flexibility that characterise us.
+This parental and alloparental control likely played a significant role in the cessation of the dispersal pattern in our lineage.
+By artificially domesticating, selecting for traits that kept offspring close and loyal, our ancestors achieved the increased reproductive output, longer childhoods, anatomical gracility and behavioural flexibility that characterise us.

 Domestication may therefore explain the remarkable diversity observed within the genus Homo.
-Unlike chimpanzees and bonobos, which show relatively limited variation, the fossil record of Homo species reveals a wide range of anatomical and behavioural differences, e.g. compare Homo naledi to Homo neanderthalensis.
-So, just as artificial selection in domesticated animals leads to rapid changes and distinct breeds, early human parents may have intentionally selected traits in their offspring that suited specific environments and social needs.
+Unlike chimpanzees and bonobos, which show relatively limited variation, the fossil record of Homo species reveals a wide range of anatomical and behavioural differences—e.g. compare Homo naledi to Homo neanderthalensis.
+So, just as artificial selection in domesticated animals leads to rapid changes and distinct breeds, early human parents may have intentionally selected traits in their offspring that gave them an identity.
 This process could have accelerated the diversification of hominins, leading to the variety of Homo species we see in the fossil record.

 Conclusion: Reconsidering the Nature of Human Evolution